Dashticz/dashticz/docs/blocks/specials/dial.rst

 The text in the ``up`` and ``down`` buttons can be configured via the block parameters ``textOpen`` and ``textClose`` respectively.

+For Blinds Percentage, if you press the Up or Down button, a command is send to Domoticz to update the blinds position.
+Pressing these buttons several times in a row may give unpredictable results, because the dial is being rerendered as soon as Domoticz notices the blinds position has been changed.
+To prevent this, the dial will only be updated after a certain delay after the last command has been sent to Domoticz.
+This delay value can be configured via the ``delay`` block parameter.
+Only applicable to Blinds Percentage devices.
+The default value is ``2`` (seconds).

 Temp + Humidity
 ~~~~~~~~~~~~~~~